SBP-Learner/Begginer_project/README.md

   - `Prime_number.c` — Checks if a number is prime
   - `Vote_eligibility.c` — Checks if the user is eligible to vote

+- `Web_page/` — Project using `HTML/CSS/Javascript`
+  - Practice web pages i made while learning
+  - Only begginer testing website and all practiced pages i uploaded
+  - Aiming to make a website for web calculator

 ---
 ### Why this repo
  - As a first year student of Bcs, I had made this repository to practice and understand the baiscs and slowly building understand of programming languages, such as 'Python' and 'C' along with a habbit to use Git and GitHub on regular basis.